carlosp420/PyPhyloGenomics_ms/MS.md

 across novel Lepidoptera species using NGS techniques.

 ## Sample preparation for Next Generation Sequencing in the Ion Torrent PGM
+We ordered the primers designed by ``PyPhyloGenomics`` for the candidate genes from the company TAG Copenhagen A/S (Denmark) and used them to amplify these regions for many specimens from other Lepidoptera species using multiplexed PCR reactions.

-We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the Ion Torrent technology.
+We followed the library preparation protocol for Next Generation Sequencing by @meyer2010 with minor modifications for the Ion Torrent technology.
 This method consists in attaching and index
 (or barcode) to the amplified PCR products of each specimen previous to sequencing.
-Therefore, it will be possible to separate reads from the NGS data according to index.
+Therefore, it will be possible to sequence in one single run many genes for a number of specimens.
+During data analysis, the reads are separated from the NGS data according to index.

 We sequenced several individuals of a wide range of species in the Lepidoptera.
-We also sequenced specimens of the model taxon *Bombyx mori* (voucher code NW149-2) as control sample in order to validate our PyPhyloGenomics pipelines.
+We also sequenced specimens of the model taxon *Bombyx mori* (voucher code NW149-2) as control sample in order to validate our ``PyPhyloGenomics`` software.

-## Next Generation output analysis
+## Next Generation Sequencing output analysis
-After the sequencing run, we downloaded a FASTQ file from the Ion Server of XXX MB? and XXX short reads up to XX bp in length.
+After the sequencing run, we downloaded a FASTQ file from the Ion Server of 61 Mb, including more than 146,000 short reads of around 250bp in length from an Ion Torrent PGM run using the 314 chip.
-We created a BLAST database with the exon sequences  of candidate genes found after the exon validation of *B. mori*  genes across the genomes of the model Lepidoptera species.
+The ``PyPhyloGenomics`` module ``NGS`` has the function ``prepare_data`` that converted the Ion Torrent FASTQ file to Solexa quality format (suitable for the ``fastx-toolkit``), created a FASTA file with indexes trimmed to be used in a BLAST against the exon sequences of the expected genes that were found during the validation of *Bombyx mori* genes across the genomes of the model Lepidoptera species.
-We used blasted the find NGS reads against this database in order to find those matching the homologous regions of the candidate genes.
-All reads were separated in bins according to the match against candidate genes.
+After blasting the NGS reads against this expected genes, all reads were separated in bins according to the match against candidate genes.

-We separated reads from each bin according to each specimen index (or barcode).
+We separated reads from each bin according to specimen index (or barcode) by using the function ``separate_by_index`` in the module ``NGS``.
-The sequencing process produced many reads with errors in the barcode section.
+It is common that the sequencing process outputs reads with errors in the index section.
-Thus, we measured the Levenshtein distance between the sequenced index region and our indexes in order to measure the number of nucleotide changes needed to convert one index into the other.
+Thus, we measured the Levenshtein distance among our indexes in order to find out the number of nucleotide changes needed to convert one index into another [although other methods have been proposed recently; @buschmann2013].
 We assumed indexes to be the same if the Levenshtein distance was smaller than 2 units (as our indexes differ in two or more nucleotides).
-Our module XXX in PyPhyloGenomics is able to do the separation according to indexes taking into account Levenshtein distances and compare the forward and reverse complement of the index sequences.
+Our module ``NGS`` is able to do the separation according to indexes (taking as parameter the user defined Levenshtein distance value) and compare the forward and reverse complement of the index sequences.

-We performed quality control of the reads using the software fastx_tools and assembled consensus sequences for each bin containing reads for specimen using the *velvet* assembler [@zerbino2008].
+We performed quality control of the reads using the function ``quality_control`` that employs the software ``fastx-toolkit`` to keep reads with high quality values, trim low quality ends and indexes.
+The function ``assembly`` uses the *velvet* assembler [@zerbino2008]to guess optimal parameters to perform *de novo* assembly of the reads into consensus sequences for each bin containing reads of each specimen.

-Our functions in PyPhyloGenomics automate this process and require as input the parameters needed for triming low quality reads, triming of indexes and coverage threshold for assembly in velvet.
+Our function ``NGS.assembly`` in ``PyPhyloGenomics`` automates this process and requires as input parameters for triming low quality reads, triming of indexes and coverage threshold for assembly in *velvet*.
 The output file is a FASTA format file containing the assembled sequences per specimen and gene.

-It is recommended to manually check the assembled sequences to discard errors and spurious sequences.
+Although this proccess is automated, it is recommended to manually check the assembled sequences to discard errors and spurious sequences.

-We uploaded all our sequences to our molecular database software VoSeq [@pena2012] for creation of datasets to be used in phylogenetic analysis later on.

-## Comparison with other methods
-@regier2009, @regier2008, @regier2013 use Reverse Transcription PCR from mRNAs to avoid sequencing introns, although the corresponing genomic DNA sequences are  likely to include introns.
-Therefore if one use their genes, it is not recommended to do "direct gene amplification" [@regier2007].

-## Other software
-CEPiNS [@hasan2013] is a software pipeline that uses predicted gene sequences from both model and novel species to predict and identify exons suitable for sequencing useful for phylogenetic inference.
+# Conclusions and future directions
+We were able to

 # Results
 The Ion Torrent platform 2 can sequence from 280 to 320bp per read.
 The Ion